-With five state parks, 19 county parks and countless local parks, even three dog parks!
-Door County offers recreational opportunities from shore to shore.
+Door County is home to five state parks, 19 county parks, and a large number of local parks, nature preserves, and state natural areas offering visitors recreational opportunities from shore to shore.

 Wisconsin State Parks in Door County